sap-tutorials/abap-core-development/tutorials/abap-custom-ui-bas-develop-s4hc/abap-custom-ui-bas-develop-s4hc.md

 ![UI Wizard: Set Project Attributes](bas-appgen-proj-attrs.png)

-1. Define a **Module name**, which will later be the folder name of the UI Project and - in combination with optional namespace - the application ID in SAP S/4HANA Cloud tenant.
+1. Define a **Module name**, which will later be the folder name of the UI Project and - in combination with optional namespace - the application ID in SAP S/4HANA Cloud system.
 Example: `bonusplans`

 2. Set the **Application title**, which will be visible as the browser tab title and title within the app.
 Example: `Bonus Plans`